Zoe3542188/Scraping_JD/README.md

 #get items url with webdriver and store them in a list main_url

-#request those item urls with urllib
+#request item urls with urllib one by one

-#grab data with regular expression
+#grab data from response page by applying regular expression

+#write all data into a csv file